Dasian/dasian.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Hey I'm David and welcome to my blog!
+I graduated in 2022 from
+[Stony Brook University](https://www.stonybrook.edu/){:target="_blank"}{:rel="noopener noreferrer"}
+with a dual Bachelors in Computer Science and Psychology.
 This is where I'll be documenting my ongoing obsession with exploits